This time on Candid Animal Cam, meet the common warthog …

 About common warthogs:

 - Warthogs are part of the pig family.
+They are a type of wild pig.

-- Their name comes from their facial warts, that can grow as long as 6 inches (15 cm).
+- Their name comes from their facial warts that can grow as long as 6 inches (15 cm).

 - Common warthogs have two pairs of tusks that curve upwards.

-- Warthogs live in grasslands, savannas, and woodlands in sub-Saharan Africa.
+- Warthogs live in Sub-Saharan Africa.

 - Warthogs are omnivores.
 An omnivore is an animal that eats both plants and food from animals (such as insects, other animal meat, or eggs).